flimflam-austin/hugo-cms-test/content/quick_reads/20210421-qtd-rachel-scott/index.md

   - order: 0
     useCheckmark: false
     body: >-
-      > _"I have this theory that if one person can go out of their way to show compassion, then it will start a chain reaction of the same.
-People will never know how far a little kindness can go."_
+      <div><blockquote><em>"I have this theory that if one person can go out of
+      their way to show compassion, then it will start a chain reaction of the same.
+People will never know how far a little kindness can go."</em></blockquote><p></p></div>
     citation: Rachel Scott
     _key: 8bfef998464c
   - order: 1
     useCheckmark: true
     body: >-
-      17-yr-old Rachel Scott was the first out of 12 students & one staff member killed at Columbine High School on April 20, 1999.
+      <p>17-yr-old Rachel Scott was the first out of 12 students &amp; one staff
+      member killed at Columbine High School on April 20, 1999.
 Excerpts of her posthumously-published journals recounted her journey of faith and inspired a film.
-An early intervention campaign called "Rachel's Challenge" has encouraged millions to connect and kick off a "chain reaction" through random acts of kindness.
+An early intervention campaign called "Rachel's Challenge" has encouraged millions to connect and kick off a "chain reaction" through random acts of kindness.</p>
     _key: 507c71f4f1fe

 ---